JSB-UCLA/scDEED/README.md

 Currently, the package supports tSNE and UMAP, both implemented through the Seurat package.
 We do have a section in the tutorial if you would like to adapt scDEED for use with other dimension reduction methods.

 ## Installation
 You can install scDEED from GitHub using devtools.
 It should install in 1 minute, but may take longer if you need to update dependencies.
 If you do not want to update all packages, then please do not selection option 1 when asked which packages you would like to update.
+You can specify which packages you would like to update by entering the numbers.

 ``` r
 library(devtools)